Cisco Secure Client

 Use cases for Cisco Secure Client

-Cisco Secure Client is a general VPN solution for medium- to large-sized organizations that need to offer remote connectivity to office workers.
-It’s an attractive solution for companies with a pre-existing investment in Cisco networking hardware.
+Cisco Secure Client is a general VPN solution for medium-to-large-sized organizations that need to offer remote connectivity to office workers, especially if there’s a pre-existing investment in Cisco networking hardware.

 Via its cloud routers, Cisco also supports connectivity to off-premises networks, such as virtual networks hosted in cloud service providers like Amazon Web Services and Microsoft Azure.
 Companies can also leverage Cisco Secure Client to connect to client or partner networks and to link servers that are located in disparate networks securely.